Higher-Kinded Types - Basic Usage Examples

 ValidatedMonadExample.java

 This example showcases the Validated applicative functor.
 While it has a Monad instance, it's often used as an Applicative to accumulate errors.
-This example, however, focuses on its monadic (fail-fast) behavior.
+This example, however, focuses on its monadic (fail-fast) behaviour.

-• Key Concept: Validated is used for validation scenarios where you want to either get a valid result or a collection of validation errors.
+• Key Concept: Validated is used for validation scenarios where you want either to get a valid result or to accumulate validation errors.

 • Demonstrates: